 I would start by saying that if you can get together with other heathens and have a community (sometimes called a Kindred or a Tribe), that is the best way to do heathenry.
-You can also join a national organization, like The Troth, where you also can arrange to meet other heathens.
-Just be a little careful, some who calls themselves heathens/asatru/odinist can be on the extreme right.
+You can also join a national organization, like The Troth or Awaken The North, where you also can arrange to meet other heathens.
+Just be a little careful, some who calls themselves heathens/asatru/odinist can be on the extreme rightwinged.

 I would suggest that you start by reading a general book about the time by a historian.
 It could be The Vikings by Else Roesdahl.
+The book is a bit old (from the nineties), but the information are generally still valid.
 Understanding the history is vital to understanding the historical sources.

 Then I would suggest that you read the sources,because you now know enough to understand them.:

 The Poetic Edda (sometime called The Elder Edda): Poems written down in medeival Iceland.
 Most of them goes back to heathen time.
 If you have been suggested to read The Havamal, then it is part of this book.
 Read a modern translation first (and not all the old free pdf’s online or in those “study Havamal” books where someone just have publish several outdated versions”).
-It could be the tranlation by Jackson Crawford or Andy Orchard.
-The last one i fairly cheep.
+I will suggest the translation by Carolyn Larrington, that is the best out there, but Jackson Crawford or Andy Orchard could also be a suggestion.
+The last one is fairly cheep second hand.

 The Younger Edda: The Christian medieval author Snorri Sturlasson used the Edda poems to write about the old gods.
 His narrative is easier to understand, but he is sometime misinterpreting the poems.
 We should remember that he is fairly close in time to the heathen ancestors, so his understanding of the culture is often better than we give him credit for.